RedMadRobot/mapmemory/README.md

 ### Reactive Style

-To use `MapMemory` in reactive style, add replace dependency `mapmemory` with `mapmemory-rxjava2`.
+To use `MapMemory` in reactive style, replace dependency `mapmemory` with `mapmemory-rxjava2` or `mapmemory-coroutines`.

+> You can't use both map `mapmemory-rxjava2` and `mapmemory-coroutines` at the same time because you will get duplicates in classpath.

+Both of reactive implementations contain `RactiveMap`.
+`ReactiveMap` works similar to `MutableMap` but enables you to observe data in reactive manner.
+It has methods `getStream(key)` and `getAllStream()` to observe one or all map values accordingly.

+With reactive in-memory cache you will always have actual data on screen.
+Also, you can separate **subscription** to data and **request** of data to manage it easier.

+### RxJava 2

-It adds accessors for RxJava types:
+`mapmemory-rxjava2` adds accessors for RxJava types:

 | Accessor            | Default value   | Description                         |
 |---------------------|-----------------|-------------------------------------|